-"Seeing with new eyes" is a phrase one of my clients used several years ago to describe how she felt when, through coaching with me, she figured out how to create a life that was aligned with her values, desires, temperament, needs, and family life.
+"Seeing with new eyes" is a phrase one of my clients used several years ago to describe how she felt when, through coaching, she figured out how to create a life that was aligned with her values, desires, temperament, needs, and family life.
 It was the same life, but she felt that suddenly she was seeing it with new eyes.

 I love this concept.
 Sometimes the things we need most are sitting right in front of us but we can't see them for some reason, until another perspective or question opens things up and allows us to have new awareness.

 This is what Welcome Home to Your Self, my new coaching program for women who are Sensitive Introverts is all about.
 With new insights, tools, awareness, and support you too can see your life with new eyes and discern what is working for you and what needs to change and how.
 Read here and here about what a Sensitive Introvert is and see if this is how you approach the world.

 + loved and accepted yourself wholly and completely